EverMCServer/vscode-BetonQuest/README.md

 ### 0.0.6

-- Fix extension is not being activated when VSCode is started the first time.
+- Fix extension is not being activated when VSCode is started the first time

 ### 0.0.5